frobware/haproxy-hacks/BZ1761935/README.md

 The numbers are the old pids as the proxy is restarted.

-From the node process your should see:
+From the node process you should see:

 ```console
 $ node ~/haproxy-hacks/BZ1761935/server.js